 Section 3.1 of the University of Winnipeg’s Poster Policy states:

 Poster, banners, and/or notices presented for approval must not in any form promote or encourage discrimination, racism, hatred, and/or bigotry.

 The University of Winnipeg’s policy on Non-Academic Conduct and Discipline states:

 In order to accomplish its stated mission, the University must be a community in which there is freedom to learn, to teach, to create and to engage in research without fear of retaliation or intimidation and without threat to person or property.
 Students have a responsibility to act in a fair and reasonable manner in their interactions with their peers, faculty, staff and administration and in their use of campus property.
 The intent of this policy is to encourage appropriate student conduct and to identify and regulate student nonacademic misconduct which infringes on the above mentioned freedoms and thereby jeopardizes the essential values of our academic community: mutual respect, dignity and civility.

 This statement indicates that it is misconduct to interfere with a scheduled event, since disruption of a lecture or display would violate the freedom of the presenter and his or her audience to learn, teach, create and engage.

 The University of Winnipeg funds a Human Rights & Diversity Office that promotes the vague and ambiguous concepts of “social justice” and “diversity.”

 The authors are not aware of any cases of the University of Winnipeg censoring speech, or discriminating against students or student groups on the basis of the content of the group’s expression, or of cases of residence assistants censoring speech in residence.

-The University of Winnipeg Students’ Association (UWSA) includes the following statement in its Mission Statement:
+The University of Winnipeg Students’ Association does not reference free expression in its Mission, Vision, or Values.